 Street voices

 "Hard launch.
-Hard launch is when you announce something, very like straight up, very obvious.
+Hard launch is when you announce something very straight up, very obvious.
 Could be a relationship, could be a business deal, could be a job.
-So hard launch is just putting it out there, super obvious, and you know, you don't really have to infer into things.
-An example would be, Yo man, I'm hard launching my business at a pop-up next week.
-I'd love if you guys can come and support."
+So hard launch is just putting it out there, super obvious, and you know, you don't really have to infer things.
+An example would be, Yo man, I'm hard-launching my business at a pop-up next week.
+I'd love if you guys could come and support."

 What it means